Hafsah2020/Outreachy_Hafsah_Anibaba_2022/Global_anlysis.md

 ## Global analysis of forests

-The task is to pick a favourite forest.
+The task is to pick a favourite forest, make analysis and report my findings which I have done [here](https://nbviewer.org/github/Hafsah2020/Outreachy_Hafsah_Anibaba_2022/blob/main/global_forest_analysis.ipynb#AgroEcological-zones-of-forest)

 ### Administrative boundaries